Find Nursing Colleges

 3 Yearly Graduations

 The 2nd most popular school in the country for palliative care nursing majors who are seeking their graduate certificate is University of Connecticut.
-The average in-state tuition for full-time undergraduates is $15,030 per year, while in-state graduate students, on average, pay $17,532 per year.
-During the 2020-2021 academic year, 3 people received their graduate certificate in palliative care nursing from UCONN.
-Around 33% of these students were from an underrepresented racial-ethnic group, and 100% were women.
+Each year, around 27,200 students seeking various degrees attend the university.
+The average in-state tuition for full-time undergraduates is $15,672 per year, while in-state graduate students, on average, pay $18,174 per year.
+During the most recent year for which we have data, 3 people received their graduate certificate in palliative care nursing from UCONN.
+About 83% of this group were women, and 50% were students from an underrepresented racial-ethnic group.

 #3